-Veebeam HD review
+Veebeam HD full review

 In an age of online and on-demand TV viewing it seems strange that we haven’t seen more devices like the Veebeam.
 We tested the HD model, priced competitively against the Apple TV, and the benefits soon became obvious.